gyadam/self-driving-system-integration/README.md

 - [Short description 2](https://udacity.com)
 - [Short description 3](https://udacity.com)

+We used data for the Traffic Light Detection from following sources:

+- Alex Lechner's [GitHub repository](https://github.com/alex-lechner/Traffic-Light-Classification) ("The Lazy Approach")

 More about the Self-Driving Car Engineer Nanodegree Program at Udacity can be found here:
 [Become a Self-Driving Car Engineer](https://www.udacity.com/course/self-driving-car-engineer-nanodegree--nd013)